fsmosca/chess-artist/README.md

 _Uses chess.pgn and chess.polyglot modules_
 * Stockfish team
 https://github.com/official-stockfish/Stockfish
-_Calculation of passer and king safety are from Stockfish engine static evaluation._
+_Calculation of passed pawn, king safety and mobility for move comments are from Stockfish engine static evaluation._
+_Windows Stockfish files can also be found under Engine folder_
 * TheWeekInChess
 https://theweekinchess.com/
 _Good source of games with pgn files_